leylat/MyTestRepo/tx.md

 * sentence 2
 * sentence 3

-After edining on github, you should pull the changes from github into your computer
+After editing on github, you should pull the changes from github into your computer